GMOD/jbrowse-components/website/docs/developer_guide.md

 #### freeResources

-This is uncommonly used, so most data adapters make this an empty function
+This is uncommonly used, so most adapters make this an empty function

-Most data adapters in fact use an LRU cache to make resources go away over time instead of manually cleaning up resources
+Most adapters in fact use an LRU cache to make resources go away over time instead of manually cleaning up resources

 ## Creating a new plugin